“Hello. How are you? I’m fine. Bye.”

 It is easier to practice applying grammar when you are using a small vocabulary.
 If you master the grammar while focusing on simple vocabulary, you should be able to apply these same rules to other examples.

 For this learning step, your vocabulary focus is on the Sun, Moon, and Ascendant (the Eastern end of the horizon line as explained above).
 These are the Big Three – the major players in a person’s personality.
 The Sun represents your ego, your vitality, your core.
 The Moon represents your inner, more subconscious, emotional life.
-The Ascendant represents your style of interacting with the world and society, and it shapes the first impression you make on people.
+The Ascendant represents the intersection between you and the world.
+It indicates your style of interacting with the world and society, and it shapes the first impression you make on people.
 Some astrologers call the Ascendant the “mask” someone wears, but I disagree with this term because it makes it sound like the Ascendant is not a central component of who the person is.
 All three – the Sun, the Moon, and the Ascendant – are vital key components to your personality.

 Study your natal chart (and the additional tables that accompany it in the PDF download – see Step 1 for instructions).
 Examine your Sun, Moon, and Ascendant sequentially, and than look at how they relate to each other.
 If you are starting with your Sun, note what sign it is in, what house it is in, and then look at the aspect chart and make a list of the major aspects that it forms with other planets (ignore the minor aspects for now).
 Astrology Marina’s guide to reading an aspect chart will be helpful if you haven’t done this before.
 Now turn to Google, or astrology books, and search for at least two interpretations for each combination, written by different authors/astrologers.
 Try to piece together the interpretations of the combinations to create a comprehensive interpretation of your sun placement.
 Then do this again for your Moon and Ascendant.